helix-editor/helix/book/src/usage.md

 ## Selection-first editing

-Inspired by [Kakoune](http://kakoune.org/), Helix follows the `selection → action` model.
+Inspired by [Kakoune](http://kakoune.org/), Silicon follows the `selection → action` model.
 This means that whatever you are going to act on (a word, a paragraph, a line, etc.) is selected first and the action itself (delete, change, yank, etc.) comes second.
 A cursor is simply a single width selection.

 ## Multiple selections

-Also inspired by Kakoune, multiple selections are a core mode of interaction in Helix.
+Also inspired by Kakoune, multiple selections are a core mode of interaction in Silicon.
 For example, the standard way of replacing multiple instances of a word is to first select all instances (so there is one selection per instance) and then use the change action (`c`) to edit them all at the same time.

 ## Motions